Cavani signs one-year contract extension with Manchester United | Goal.com

 It’s great news for Solskjaer and United that Cavani has decided to stay for another year and even better news for the fans who have yet to see him perform in person.

-United have been lacking a natural No 9 for a long time and the 34-year-old has filled that void perfectly.
+United have been lacking a natural No.9 for a long time and the veteran has filled that void perfectly.